The Man at Six

-The Man at Six is a 1931 British mystery film directed by Harry Hughes and starring Anne Grey, Lester Matthews and Gerald Rawlinson.
-It was released in America the following year under the alternative title The Gables Mystery.
-It was produced by British International Pictures at the company's Elstree Studios near London.
-It was based on the West End play The Man at Six by Jack Celestin and Jack DeLeon, later remade as the 1938 film The Gables Mystery.
+The Man at Six (also known as The Gables Mystery) is a 1931 British mystery film directed by Harry Hughes and starring Anne Grey, Lester Matthews and Gerald Rawlinson.
+It was written by Hughes and Victor Kendall based on the 1929 West End play The Man at Six by Jack Celestin and Jack DeLeon, and was produced as a quota quickie by British International Pictures at the company's Elstree Studios near London.
+It was released in America in 1932 as The Gables Mystery.
+The original play was also the basis for the 1938 film The Gables Mystery.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera but no film or video materials.

 Plot summary

 A butler is found murdered in an unfurnished mansion house.